PaulZC/F9P_RAWX_Logger/SOFTWARE.md

 In the Ardino IDE, click on the File menu and then "Open...".
 When the file window opens double-click on the RAWX_Logger_F9P folder and then double-click on the RAWX_Logger_F9P.ino file.
 The logger code will open in a new window.
 You can now close the Blink window.

+Repeat the last four steps for the RAWX_Logger_F9P_I2C folder if you want to use the (more efficient) I2C code.

 ## Next > [HARDWARE.md](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/HARDWARE.md)